nilesh-sengupta/invisible-watermarking/README.md

-Navigate to 'das et al' and open das.ipynb to run the scheme from das et al(2017) To simulate the results for table 2 and 3 use das_scaled_table2.ipynb and das_scaled_table3.ipynb To calculate PSNR use the Watermarked.png (as w), hostY.png (as H) and Watermarked_modified.png(as a) in ./tests/psnr.ipynb
+Navigate to 'das et al' and open das.ipynb to run the scheme from das et al(2017) To simulate the results for table 2 and 3 use das_scaled_table2.ipynb and das_scaled_table3.ipynb To calculate PSNR use the Watermarked.png (as w), hostY.png (as H) and Watermarked_modified.png(as a) in ./tests/psnr.ipynb To find the percentage of key that can be extracted for a specific watermark for das et al(2017), use key_identification.ipynb in ./das et al

 To open jupyter notebook run 'jupyter notebook' in the terminal Navigate to 'lin et al' and open lin_scaled.ipynb to run the scheme from lin et al(2009)